-In August 2022, the U.S. enacted the Inflation Reduction Act of 2022 (the "IRA") which included provisions regarding tax credits on electric vehicles etc. ("EVs").
+In August 2022, the U.S. enacted the Inflation Reduction Act of 2022 (the "IRA") which included provisions regarding tax credits on electric vehicles etc.("EVs").

 Pursuant to the IRA, tax credits are granted upon purchase of EVs with final assembly in North America.
-3,750 USD tax credits are granted if the critical minerals contained in the battery is extracted or processed in the U.S. or a country with which the U.S. has a free trade agreement; and 3,750 USD tax credits are granted if the battery components are manufactured or assembled in North America (the tax credit can be granted up to 7,500 USD in total).
-Critical minerals extracted by a foreign entity of concern and EVs containing battery components manufactured by a foreign entity of concern will cease to be eligible for the tax credits from 2025 and 2024, respectively.
+Tax credits with a maximum of 3,750 USD are granted if a certain percentage or more of the value of the critical minerals contained in the battery is extracted or processed in the U.S. or a country with which the U.S. has a free trade agreement; and additional tax credits with a maximum of 3,750 USD are granted if a certain percentage or more of the value of the battery components are manufactured or assembled in North America (the tax credit can be granted up to 7,500 USD in total).
+In addition, vehicles containing battery components manufactured by a foreign entity of concern became no longer eligible for this credit in March 2024.
+Further, critical minerals extracted by a foreign entity of concern will cease to be eligible for the tax credits from 2025.